UNIONIZATION: WHAT TO EXPECT

 PHASE FOUR:

-IMPLEMENTING A FIRST CONTRACT
+IMPLEMENTING A CONTRACT

-The first contract is ratified.
-What now?
+The contract is ratified.
+What’s next?

 PHASE FIVE: